 Help Loved Ones

-Another fantastic way to spend money is on people you genuinely care.
-Like helping a sibling, friend, or parent through a tough time can bring you a great feeling.
+Another fantastic way to spend money is on people you genuinely care about.
+Helping a sibling, friend, or parent through a tough time can bring you a great feeling.
 Throwing extra money into a birthday party for friends or your child will bring more happiness.

 Buy Things That Give You More Free Time

-An underrated approach to spend money is on saving yourself time.
+An underrated approach to spending money is on saving yourself time.
 There are various chores we do throughout the day that we don’t even enjoy.
-These differ for person to person, like the examples might include laundry, driving, cooking, talking to your cell phone, internet, cable, insurance, and energy service provider customer support and doing other household chores.
+These differ from person to person, the examples might include laundry, driving, cooking, talking to your cell phone, internet, cable, insurance, and energy service provider customer support, and doing other household chores.
 You can save some money but the amount of time you invest doing all this doesn’t justify the effort.

 When you have more money, you can use that to eliminate these meaningless tasks.
 You can pay others to perform all those for you or find some ways to automate them with the help of technology.
-Like you can hire a full-time maid who can cook, clean house, laundry for you.
-Moreover, you can contact BillTrim if your monthly cell phone, internet, cable, insurance, and energy bills are more than what it should be.
-Doing so will free your valuable time where you can focus on other stuff you love.
+You can hire a full-time maid who can cook, clean the house, laundry for you.
+Moreover, you can contact BillTrim if your monthly cell phone, internet, cable, insurance, and energy bills are more than what they should be.
+Doing so will free up your valuable time where you can focus on other stuff you love.

 Some Items Are Also Valuable